KingQwin520/jealectf/Writeup.md

             * wifi_password

 <br>Downloading the wifi .cap file we can try to brute force it with rockyou.txt :>
-<br>To make sure it's a handshake file run eapol on wireshark and yes it is!
+<br>To make sure it's a handshake file run eapol on wireshark and yes it is!<br>
 <br><img width="430" alt="image" src="https://user-images.githubusercontent.com/79892065/159484318-b91a22d0-891a-4635-a4f5-66319f3639c1.png">
 <br>The source code of /ctf/w1f1_p@ssw0rrd also says this
 <br>``<!--Is wifi password crackable?-->``
-<br>Running the code ``aircrack-ng jeale_s4cret_n4tw0rk_data.cap -w /usr/share/wordlists/rockyou.txt`` on Kali Linux and it would take a while to brute force with rockyou.txt so be patient :S
+<br>Running the code ``aircrack-ng jeale_s4cret_n4tw0rk_data.cap -w /usr/share/wordlists/rockyou.txt`` on Kali Linux and it would take a while to brute force with rockyou.txt so be patient :S<br>
 <br><img width="699" alt="image" src="https://user-images.githubusercontent.com/79892065/159494753-552bbbdc-0ce7-44d9-bc4d-3a042ad8ff0c.png">
 <br>We got it!
 It took nearly 1 hour but it was worth it XD.
 <br>So the password is "imsohandsome"